 Sundays Are For Resting

 Germans take their day of rest very seriously.
 On Sundays, all stores, shops, and restaurants are closed.
 Unsuspecting tourists may not know this rule and might wander into town looking for local shops to spend their money on but will only find those shops with closed signs.

 Making loud noises in your apartment can get you yelled at by an angry German neighbor or even a visit from the police.
 It is against the law to do any DIY projects in your home or on your property when it’s Sunday.
-If you had plans to mow the lawn, clean the house, or have a bunch of guests over, think again.
+If you have plans to mow the lawn, clean the house, or have many guests over, think again.

 Save Your Piano Skills For the Daytime